 Besides improving the nutrient aspect of food, fermentation also removes toxins.
 Cassava has cyanide that is removed during the fermentation process, changing it from a poisonous food to an edible food.
 Many grains contain phytic acid which blocks the absorption of various minerals such as zinc, calcium, iron and magnesium.
-When the grains are soaked or fermented, the phytic acid is removed improving the nutritional content.

 Another benefit of fermentation is the microorganisms themselves.
 They can help ups further digest our food.
 These microorganisms also help protect us from getting other infections by competing with potential dangerous disease causing organisms.
 The beneficial microorganisms aid in teaching our immune system how to function.
 An increased diversity of microorganisms has been shown to decrease the prevalence of asthma and allergies.
 This is known as the hygiene hypothesis.
 The larger the variety of fermented foods, the larger the variety of microbial cultures in your body.
 The best way to get this large variety is by using wild fermentation.
 This is the process of allowing the microbes that live in the air in your house to ferment your foods.
 By fermenting at home your body will be better to adapt to shifting conditions during different seasons and better fight off colds and the flu.
 If time doesn’t allow you to ferment at home, seek out commercial sources -- especially those that are locally, lovingly crafted.
 You will be helping your health!